PlaceholderAPI/PluginInfo-Expansion/README.md

 ### Installation

+Simply issue the command `/papi ecloud download PluginInfo`.

-Simply drop the `Expansion-PluginInfo.jar` file into `plugins/PlaceHolderAPI/expansions` and then reload PlaceholderAPI.
+Alternatively, download and drop the `Expansion-PluginInfo.jar` file into `plugins/PlaceHolderAPI/expansions` and then reload PlaceholderAPI.

 ### Usage